On the Nature of X(4260): Introduction

-In this article, we also devote to the study of X(4260) issue, inspired by the recent BABAR experiment.~\cite{BaBar2012} Through a careful analysis to experimental data available, we find that the X(4260) has a sizable coupling to $\omega\chi_{c0}$ channel, but not to other (nearby) channels.
-The paper is organized as the following: Section~\ref{intro} is the introduction, in section~\ref{1} we review on theoretical tools we use in this paper, special emphasis is made on the final state interactions between pions.
-In section~\ref{fit} we give a detailed description to our numerical fit program.
-In section~\ref{4} we extract the X coupling to $J/\psi\sigma$ and $J/\psi\,f_0(980)$ and determine the pole location of X(4260) on Riemann sheets.
-In section~\ref{wfr} we estimate the wave function renormalization constant of X(4260) induced by the interaction between X,$\omega$ and $\chi_{c0}$.
-Finally in section~\ref{dis-conc} we draw conclusions based on the studies of this paper.
+The paper is organized as the following: In section~\ref{Jpipi-amplitude} we review on theoretical tools we use in this paper, where special emphasis is made on the final state interactions between pions and kaons.
+In section~\ref{Numerical} we give a detailed description to our numerical fit program with two scenarios, one does not include the $\omega\chi_{c0}$ cross section data \cite{omegachic0scp,Ablikim:2014qwy}, and the other one includes.
+Both of them take into account the effect of the possible $h_c\pi\pi$ decay channel.
+The pole locations of the $X(4260)$ propagator are also searched for.
+Finally conclusions and physical discussions on the present analysis is given in section \ref{conclusion}.